koikos/reverser/README.md

 # reverser
-Small tool that takes a file, reeds it line by line and save it with lines reversed.
+Small tool that takes a file, reads it line by line and save it with lines reversed.